The National Auctioneers Museum is the only museum in the country specifically devoted to all aspects of auctioneering.

 The National Auctioneers Museum has a broad spectrum of Auctioneering artifacts from diverse gavels and other tools of the trade, to advertising items, to beautiful bronze sculptures.

 The museum has an extensive archive with hundreds of photographs, a vast variety of handbills and other advertisements, documents, video and audio recordings, books, manuscripts, publications, and complete sets of the “Auctioneer” magazine.
 Another important segment of the archives is the National Auctioneers Association Auxiliary scrapbooks from 1951 to the present.

 Hall of Fame

 Each year since 1961, selected members of the National Auctioneers Association have been recognized and appreciated for their outstanding contributions to the profession of Auctioneering and to the NAA.
 These “Hall of Fame Award” recipients are represented in the museum with a plaque with their likeness and name.
 To date, over 100 auctioneers have been awarded with this honor.
 To view the list of Hall of Fame inductees click here.

 The artifact collection and archives are available for research by appointment.

-The National Auctioneers Museum is open from 9:00 a.m. – 4:00 p.m., Monday through Friday, closed on major holidays.
-It may be possible to arrange a special off-hour tour with advanced notice.
+The National Auctioneers Museum is open from 9:00 a.m. – 4:00 p.m., Monday through Friday, closed when the NAA headquarters is closed.
 There is no charge to visit the museum.